 In phasor form, both the real and imaginary parts of impedance should be positive.

-Note that in transient analysis, can never change instantaneously.
-At DC conditions (where currents/voltages are fixed with time), inductors effectively function as short-circuits.
+In transient analysis, can never change instantaneously.
+At DC conditions (where currents/voltages are fixed with time), inductors function as short-circuits.
 Only when the current is changing is the voltage non-zero.

 Combinations